The Verdict – State vs Nanavati

-The Verdict – State vs Nanavati is an 2019 Indian Hindi drama mystery web series created by Ekta Kapoor and produced by Irada Entertainment for online streaming platform ALT Balaji and ZEE5.
+The Verdict – State vs Nanavati is a 2019 Indian Hindi drama mystery web series created by Ekta Kapoor and produced by Irada Entertainment for online streaming platform ALT Balaji and ZEE5.
 It is also available on ZEE5.
 The series stars Manav Kaul, Elli AvrRam, Sumeet Vyas and Viraf Patel as protagonists.

 Plot

-The series revolves around the 1959 Indian judiciary case, K. M. Nanavati v.
-State of Maharashtra where an Indian Naval Command Officer, Kawas Nanavati is accused of the murder of Prem Ahuja.
-The series explores how when Nanavati returns home after a successful mission just to find out that his wife Slyvia Nanavati is having an extra-marital affair with Prem Ahuja just because he cannot fulfil her desires as he bound to stay on his duty.
+The series is based on the 1959 Indian judiciary case, K. M. Nanavati v.
+State of Maharashtra, where an Indian Naval Command Officer, Kawas Nanavati is accused of the murder of Prem Ahuja.
+The series explores how Nanavati returns home after a successful mission to find out that his wife Sylvia Nanavati is having an affair with his close friend Prem Ahuja because he cannot fulfill her desires as he is away for his duty.
 The series is an intriguing tale of jealousy, murder, mystery, political drama and Indian judiciary.